On Approximate Classification of Theories: Local -stability

-Theorem \ref{V-WUFT} characterizes local stability modulo a $\bigvee$-definable ideal schema in terms of counting wide $\phi$-types.
-An application of the Erd\H{o}s--Makkai theorem to that characterization informs the following generalization of the order property.
+In part, Theorem \ref{V-WUFT} characterizes local stability modulo a schema of $\bigvee$-definable ideals in terms of counting wide $\phi$-types.
+Applying the Erd\H{o}s--Makkai theorem to this characterization informs a natural generalization of Shelah's order property.

-\begin{definition} Let $\M$ be an $\L$-structure. $\M$ \emph{realizes an infinite wide $\phi$-order} (with respect to $I$) if there exist sequences $\b{a} \in \left( \M^x\right)^\omega$, $\b{b} \in \left( \M_y \right)^\omega$ such that for all $i,j \in \omega$ we have $\M \models \phi(a_i,b_j)^{\text{if } i < j}$ and $\tp_\phi\left(a_i / \bigcup\left\{b_i : i \in \omega\right\}\right)$ is $I$-wide.
+\begin{definition} Let $\M$ be an $\L$-structure. $\M$ \emph{realizes an infinite wide $\phi$-order} (with respect to $I$) if there exist sequences $\b{a} \in \left( \M_x\right)^\omega$, $\b{b} \in \left( \M_y \right)^\omega$ such that for all $i,j \in \omega$ we have $\M \models \phi(a_i,b_j)^{\text{if } i < j}$ and $\tp_\phi\left(a_i / \bigcup\left\{b_i : i \in \omega\right\}\right)$ is $I$-wide.

 $\phi$ has the \emph{wide order property} in $T$ with respect to $I$ if there exists a model $\M \models T$ which realizes an infinite $I$-wide $\phi$-order. \end{definition}